Laila Alawa

 Laila Alawa (born 1991) is a Syrian-American entrepreneur, psychology researcher, and writer.
-Her work on examining gendered stereotypes in STEM led to results displaying continued issues in discrimination and prejudice against female scientists.
-She is recognized by The New York Times as an innovator for her global media & entertainment company, The Tempest.
-In 2018, Alawa was named to Forbes 30 Under 30 Lists In America and Europe.
+Her work on examining gendered stereotypes in STEM led to results displaying continued issues in discrimination and prejudice against women in STEM fields.
+She is recognized by The New York Times as an innovator for her global media and entertainment company, The Tempest.
+In 2018, Alawa was named to Forbes 30 Under 30 lists In America and Europe.

 Personal life

-Alawa spent early years of her life living in Japan, where her father studied as an engineer, after moving from her original birthplace, Denmark - her mother's native land.
-As a child, Alawa then moved to the United States with her five younger siblings and two parents.
-The Alawa family moved from upstate New York to Berkley, Massachusetts following the events of 9/11.
+Alawa spent early years of her life living in Japan, where her father studied engineering, after moving from her original birthplace, Denmark - her mother's native land.
+As a child, Alawa then moved to the United States with her five younger siblings and parents.
+The Alawa family moved from Upstate New York to Berkley, Massachusetts following the events of 9/11.
 Alawa's mother was an educated woman with a degree in pedagogy, and chose to homeschool her children.
 She eventually received her American citizenship in 2015.

 Alawa is a practicing Muslim woman and has remarked on the struggles she has faced experiencing Islamophobia.
-She has remarked, " I've grown up as a visible Muslim, with people spitting on me, yelling at me, harassing me."
+She has remarked, "I've grown up as a visible Muslim, with people spitting on me, yelling at me, harassing me."